 Recently I was interviewed by Hannah Atkinson of Windhorse Publications in the UK.
 I’m one of their authors, but she was curious to know more about the guided meditation CDs and MP3s that I’ve published through Wildmind.

-Here’s the start of our conversation:
+Here’s the conversation:

 You have produced a large number of guided meditation CDs and you also run a huge online meditation teaching resource, Wildmind.
 What is the ethos behind your emphasis on audio and online meditation teaching and why do you think it is so important?